uvesten/dotvim/README.md

-These are my Vim settings.
+These are my Vim settings, version 2, using Plug instead of Pathogen.
+(Got bored with the git submodules)

 To install, do